lcfgr/DS.GetAndCleanData/README.md

 * Find and filter the needed data from the dataset
 * Give the appropriate descriptive names to the columns of the data sets
 * Create the second independent tidy set with the average of each variable for each activity and each subject
-* Export the tidy data in a filename tidy_data.txt in the working directory
+* Export the tidy data in a filename tidy_data.txt in the working directory.
+The file has HEADER but no row names